adaltas/node-csv/src/index.coffee.md

               else
                 quoted_match.test value
             quotedMatch = quotedMatch and quotedMatch.length > 0
-            shouldQuote = containsQuote is true or containsdelimiter or containsRowDelimiter or quoted or quotedString or quotedMatch if shouldQuote is true and containsEscape is true regexp = if escape is '\\'
+            shouldQuote = containsQuote is true or containsdelimiter or containsRecordDelimiter or quoted or quotedString or quotedMatch if shouldQuote is true and containsEscape is true regexp = if escape is '\\'
               then new RegExp escape + escape, 'g'